ThinKing19/QuickTips/README.md

 [![LinkedIn](https://img.shields.io/website?label=linkedin.com/in/gabriele-milito/&style=for-the-badge&url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fgabriele-milito%2F)](https://www.linkedin.com/in/gabriele-milito/)

 ## I'm a Husband and CyberSecurity Lover!
-- 🌱 I'm currently busy learning a lot of new things
+- 🌱 I'm currently busy learning a lot of new things like ParrotOS, Kali Linux, Python and Bash Shell!
 - 🥅 2022 Goals: eJPT and PCAP certifications, with many exams at University

 ### Connect with me: